spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 You can clone the fork repository using the command line, GitHub Desktop, or any third-party GUI for Git.

-**Note:** When using a third-party GUI, ensure that you’re cloning the latest stable version of the repository by selecting the branch marked **default** in the **Branch** dropdown of the [SpatialOS Unreal Engine fork repository](https://github.com/improbableio/UnrealEngine).
+**Note:** If you use third-party GUI, ensure that you clone the latest stable version of the repository by selecting the branch marked **default** in the **Branch** dropdown of the [SpatialOS Unreal Engine fork repository](https://github.com/improbableio/UnrealEngine).

 ![img]({{assetRoot}}assets/screen-grabs/unreal-fork-repo-branch.png)